freezingdata/selenium-authenticated-proxy/README.md

 proxy_helper = SeleniumAuthenticatedProxy(proxy_url="http://username:password@proxy-server.com", tmp_folder="/path/to/tmp/folder")
 ```

+To enable the authentication to work properly a chrome extension is being generated (Thanks to [itsmnthn](https://stackoverflow.com/a/55582859/3691763)).
+If the URl doesn't change the extension will not be regenerated.
+The URL is hashed so that only when the URL has changed (or the tmp folder has changed) a new zip file will be generated.

 ## License

 This project is licensed under the MIT License - see the LICENSE.md file for details.